 Breakfast: Idli.
 He didn’t want any chutney with his idli.
 Toddler food choices are random; one day they enjoy eating one thing and the next day they don’t want to touch the same.
-We don’t fret over it, we just move on to planning the next and he usually forgets about his own specifications in the coming days as you will see next.
+We don’t fret over it, we just move on to planning the next meal and he usually forgets about his own specifications in the coming days.
 The key takeaway here is don’t stop preparing things because your toddler won’t eat, repeated exposure makes them get over their initial apprehensions.

 Snack 1: Strawberries and some more plain idli’s!

 Lunch: Dal, rice, dum aloo (baby potatoes) and spinach sabzi.
 He was ravenously hungry by this time and loved the dum aloo dish.
 Win for mommy!